jatinpandey/things/README.md

 # Things

-A quirky notepad for what's on your mind — iOS app, SwiftUI.
+A notepad for what's on your mind.

-A "thing" has a name, an optional date, optional tags (people / places / feelings), and a star for what matters.
-Swipe-left a card to mark it done.
+A "thing" has a name, a date, optional tags (people / places / feelings), and the ability to star/favorite what matters.
+Swipe-left a card to mark it completed.
+Completed cards show up on their own searchable page.

 ## Stack